skafandri/sb/ch7.md

 - It break the SRP (Single Responsibility Principle) createOrder is doing many things besides creating an order.
 - It breaks the Open/closed principle.
 If we want to change the way we log the order creation for example, we will have to change the createOrder method.
-- The order service will need to be coupled with many services (warehouse service, communication service, logging service)
+- The order service will need to be coupled with many services (warehouse service, communication service, logging service...)

 We will rather implement the createOrder as following